research-software-directory/documentation/docs/maintain-organisation.md

 # Maintaining organisations

-Organisations have the opportunity to maintain their representation within the Helmholtz RSD.
+Organisations have the opportunity to maintain their representation within the RSD.
 In order to achieve this, official representatives of the organisation can take on the role of maintainers of their organisation.
-This possibility extends to both Helmholtz organisations and other organisations alike.

 ## How to claim an organisation

-If you would like to claim an organisation, please contact us via [support@hifis.net](mailto:support@hifis.net?subject=[RSD]%20Claiming%20an%20organisation) and clearly provide the following information:
+If you would like to claim an organisation, please have a look at [Register or claim an organization](register-organization.md).

-* Your name
-* Which organisation you represent

-We will then contact you to arrange access for your organisation.
-We may reserve the right to demand proof for the right to manage the representation of your organisation (see Art.
-4.4 in our [Terms of Service](https://helmholtz.software/page/terms-of-service)).

 ## What can organisation maintainers do